 Yuchai purchases raw materials, principally scrap steel and cast iron, from domestic suppliers.
 An increase in the prices of these raw materials would generally increase our costs of production.
 We have experienced volatility in the prices of raw materials in the past.
 See also "Item 3.
-Key Information - B. Risk Factors - If inflation continues to increase in China or elsewhere or if prices of energy, raw materials or components increase, we may not be able to pass the resulting increased costs on to our customers and this may adversely affect our profitability or cause us to suffer operating losses."
+Key Information - D. Risk Factors - Risks Related to Our Business and Industry - If prices of energy, raw materials or components increase, it may adversely affect our profitability or cause us to suffer operating losses."